Key Takeaways From Gordon Sondland's Watershed Impeachment Hearing

 All the codes and euphemisms complicate the story, however.
 Pence's office said on Wednesday that the vice president never had a conversation about "investigating the Bidens, Burisma, or the conditional release of financial aid."

-But Sondland said he never had the full picture himself, and in his testimony he said he got the impression that Pence followed what was taking place.
+But Sondland said he never had the full picture himself, and in his testimony, he said he got the impression that Pence followed what was taking place.

 "He didn't say, 'Gordon, what are you talking about'?" asked Democratic counsel Daniel Goldman.
-"He didn't say, 'What investigations?'"
+"He didn't say, 'What investigations?' "

 Responded Sondland: "No, he did not."